GDQuest/godot-addons/addons/gdquest_sparkly_bag/README.md

 1. On Linux, make the `res://plug.gd` script executable with `chmod +x plug.gd`.
 1. Using the command line, run `./plug.gd install` or `godot --headless --script plug.gd install`.

-## Development

-### Autoloads

-Autoloads are any scripts or scenes located under the `autoloads` directory.
-Scenes with same name as scripts take precedence.